aweijnitz/nBlog.js/README.md

 - The first time you view a single post, the "Next post" is enabled, but doesn't do anything.
 Should either load the next post or not be there.

-## Next steps
+## Next steps/roadmap
-- Introduce proper configuration management (at least a settings file).
+- Introduce proper __configuration management__ (at least a settings file).

+- Add support for __tagging__ posts with keywords. *Idea:* The last lines of the post could optionally contain a comma-separated list of keywords, maybe preceeded by a start token "Keywords:" by iteslf on a separate line.

+- Add support for __automatic tagging__ using [Open Calais](http://www.opencalais.com/documentation/calais-web-service-api)

-- Refactor the storage manager (datasources.js) and introduce Git support to be able to read blog posts directly from a git repository.
+- __Refactor__ the storage manager (datasources.js)
+-  Introduce __Git support__ to be able to read blog posts directly from a git repository.

-- Finish the test data generator (postgenerator.js) and use in the test suite.
+- Finish the __test data generator__ (postgenerator.js) and use in the test suite.

-- General cleaning.
+- General __cleaning__.
 Most of it was written within a 72h timespan and could use a second look.

+- Change the example output template to a __mobile-friendly Single Page App__. *Idea:* Generate posts as JSON objects instead of HTML.
+The "app" then downloads the ten most recent posts and stores in browser.
+Everything renders using browser-side templates and routing.
+Need to haev another look at [PouchDB](http://pouchdb.com/) and possibilities using the manifest file.

-- Add browser testing using phantom.js
+- Add __browser testing__ using phantom.js